Team-Nutshell/nutshellengine-docs/source/types/AssetManagerInterface/index.rst

 	  - Destroys a font.
 	* - :doc:`/types/AssetManagerInterface/destroySound/index`
 	  - Destroys a sound.
+	* - :doc:`/types/AssetManagerInterface/destroyAnimation/index`
+	  - Destroys an animation.
 	* - :doc:`/types/AssetManagerInterface/findModelByName/index`
 	  - Returns the model associated with the name.
 	* - :doc:`/types/AssetManagerInterface/getModelName/index`
 	  - Returns the name of the model.
+	* - :doc:`/types/AssetManagerInterface/getModelNames/index`
+	  - Returns the names of all models.
 	* - :doc:`/types/AssetManagerInterface/findMaterialByName/index`
 	  - Returns the material associated with the name.
 	* - :doc:`/types/AssetManagerInterface/getMaterialName/index`
 	  - Returns the name of the material.
+	* - :doc:`/types/AssetManagerInterface/getMaterialNames/index`
+	  - Returns the names of all materials.
 	* - :doc:`/types/AssetManagerInterface/findImageByName/index`
 	  - Returns the image associated with the name.
 	* - :doc:`/types/AssetManagerInterface/getImageName/index`
 	  - Returns the name of the image.
+	* - :doc:`/types/AssetManagerInterface/getImageNames/index`
+	  - Returns the names of all images.
 	* - :doc:`/types/AssetManagerInterface/findFontByName/index`
 	  - Returns the font associated with the name.
 	* - :doc:`/types/AssetManagerInterface/getFontName/index`
 	  - Returns the name of the font.
+	* - :doc:`/types/AssetManagerInterface/getFontNames/index`
+	  - Returns the names of all fonts.
 	* - :doc:`/types/AssetManagerInterface/findSoundByName/index`
 	  - Returns the sound associated with the name.
 	* - :doc:`/types/AssetManagerInterface/getSoundName/index`
 	  - Returns the name of the sound.
+	* - :doc:`/types/AssetManagerInterface/getSoundNames/index`
+	  - Returns the names of all sounds.
+	* - :doc:`/types/AssetManagerInterface/findAnimationByName/index`
+	  - Returns the animation associated with the name.
+	* - :doc:`/types/AssetManagerInterface/getAnimationName/index`
+	  - Returns the name of the animation.
+	* - :doc:`/types/AssetManagerInterface/getAnimationNames/index`
+	  - Returns the names of all animations.
 	* - :doc:`/types/AssetManagerInterface/calculateTangents/index`
 	  - Calculate a :doc:`/types/Mesh/index`'s tangents.
 	* - :doc:`/types/AssetManagerInterface/calculateAABB/index`